xyhtac/check_trassir/README.md

 ```

-> **NOTE:** Variable 'channel' refers to the channel name in Trassir. 'hours' variable sets how far in the past to search for archive activity.
+> **NOTE:** variable 'channel' refers to the channel name substring used in Trassir, the plugin will select the matching archive timeline based on partial match (includes), not strict equality.
+The 'hours' variable sets how far in the past to search for archive activity.
 If no activity is detected within that period, a warning is triggered.

 #### How It Works